Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Intrinsic Feedback

-An increasingly more common approach for integrating intrinsic feedback into IRL is through proposing new algorithms or iterating on previous IRL ideas.
-While these novel intrinsic IRL approaches often focus on compensating for the inherently noisy properties of intrinsic feedback, they can also be adapted to use a different feedback medium.
-Thus, algorithms developed using intrinsic feedback can and should have a wider impact on the entirety of the IRL field.
+Empirical results are given for intrinsic feedback and explicit feedback using a subset of the MuJoCo testing environments.
+Across a majority of subjects, it is found that intrinsic feedback shows a slight decrease in robustness and aptness to that of explicit feedback.
+This is surprising as the average ErrP classification accuracy across subjects is only $67\%$, meaning the preference feedback was quite noisy.
+It appears that enhanced classification performance may enable intrinsic feedback to achieve comparable or potentially superior performance to that of explicit feedback.
+Finally, scalability is suggested to be further increased as it is reported that intrinsic feedback can be captured at a faster rate than explicit feedback.
+That being said, these scalability results require further replication and testing in all of the original environments used by \citet{christiano_preferences_2017} is needed for a more comprehensive comparison with explicit feedback.

-\citet{xu_accelerating_2020} propose an IRL algorithm that aims to learn and extract a latent numerical representation from the intrinsic feedback using the deep RL, soft Q-learning algorithm \citep{haarnoja_soft_2017}.
-The algorithm utilizes qualitative feedback communicated via ErrPs to learn a latent human Q-function $\tilde{h}_\theta = Q_h$ where $\tilde{h}$ is parametrized by $\theta$.
-Using $\tilde{h}$, a soft human policy $\pi_{h}$ and reward function $r_{h}(s, a)$ are further derived.
-Reward shaping is finally employed where $r_{h}(s, a)$ is used to perturb $r(s, a)$ and the augmented reward $r^\prime(s, a)$ is feed to any desired RL algorithm for learning.
+Moving towards explorative direction, \citet{xu_accelerating_2021} propose a LfF approach that takes advantages of ideas very similar to those used in the LfP setup proposed by \citet{christiano_preferences_2017}.
+The core of their approach aims to learn a latent numerical representation that is interpreted as the human Q-function $\hat{h} = Q_h$.
+Given $\hat{h}$, the human reward function and policy can then be extracted.
+This approach differs from \citet{christiano_preferences_2017} as general qualitative feedback is now used instead of preference-based feedback and no direct modeling of the human reward function is done.
+To model the latent human Q-function $\hat{h}_\theta$, the authors take advantage of a newer RL methodology denoted as soft Q-learning \citep{haarnoja_soft_2017}.
+Using $\hat{h}_\theta$, a soft human policy $\pi_{h}$ and human reward function $r_{h}(s, a)$ are further derived.
+Reward shaping is finally employed where human reward function $r_{h}(s, a)$ is used to perturb existing reward function $r(s, a)$.
+The augmented reward function $r^\prime(s, a)$ is then fed to any desired RL algorithm for learning.